-requiredRule : RequiredRule[01] Optional RequiredRule as contained by the PlanItemControl.
+Table 5.49 - PlanItemControl attributes and model associations requiredRule : RequiredRule[01] Optional RequiredRule as contained by the PlanItemControl.
 A RequiredRule comprises of an Expression that MUST evaluate to boolean.
 If no RequiredRule is specified, the default is "false."
 A PlanItemControl that is the defaultControl of an EventListener, or that is the itemControl of a PlanItem or DiscretionaryItem that is defined by an EventListener, MUST NOT contain a RequiredRule. repetitionRule : RepetitionRule[01] Optional RepetitionRule as contained by the PlanItemControl.
 A RepetitionRule comprises of an Expression that MUST evaluate to boolean.
 If no RepetitionRule object is specified, the default is "false."
-A PlanItemControl that is the itemControl of a DiscretionaryItem, MUST NOT contain a RepetitionRule.
-(This is because the concept of "repetition" depends on the semantics of Sentries (see 5.4.11.3), and DiscretionaryItems are not associated with Sentries.)
-A PlanItemControl that is the defaultControl of an EventListener, or that is the itemControl of a $\ensuremath{\texttt{PlanItem}}$ that is defined by an $\ensuremath{\texttt{EventListener}}, \ensuremath{\texttt{MUST}}$ NOT contain a RepetitionRule.
+A PlanItemControl that is the defaultControl of an EventListener, or that is the itemControl of a PlanItem that is defined by an EventListener, MUST NOT contain a RepetitionRule.
 A PlanItem that has a PlanItemControl that contains a RepetitionRule, MUST have an entry criterion that refers to a Sentry that has at least one OnPart.
 (This is because the concept of "repetition" depends on the semantics of Sentries with onParts (see 5.4.11.3)).